-As a doctoral candidate at Brandeis, you’ll be encouraged to do interdisciplinary research, including at one of our three internationally known centers that span the physical and life sciences: the Rosenstiel Basic Medical Sciences Research Center, the Volen National Center for Complex Systems and the NSF-funded Bioinspired Soft Materials Research Science and Engineering Center, whose mission is to to create new materials that are constructed from only a few simplified components, yet capture the remarkable functionalities found in living organisms.
+As a doctoral candidate at Brandeis, you’ll have the opportunity to do interdisciplinary research, including at one of our three internationally known centers that span the physical and life sciences: the Rosenstiel Basic Medical Sciences Research Center, the Volen National Center for Complex Systems and the NSF-funded Bioinspired Soft Materials Research Science and Engineering Center, whose mission is to create new materials that are constructed from only a few simplified components, yet capture the remarkable functionalities found in living organisms.

 Students interested in Biophysics will be offered two specializations: the Quantitative Biology Program, for scientists working at the intersection of the physical and biomedical sciences, and the Soft Materials Program.
 These are supported by the NIH and NSF, respectively.

 As a physics PhD candidate, you will complete two semesters of quantum mechanics and electromagnetism and one semester of statistical mechanics for the first part of the program.
-You can fulfill other requirements in areas such as solid state physics, experimental physics and particle physics, as well as a seminar on conducting responsible science.
+You can fulfill other requirements in areas such as solid state physics, particle physics, as well as a seminar on conducting responsible science.

 For the second part of the program, you will be asked to incorporate concepts in general physics with a specialized topic selected by you.
-Many Brandeis PhD candidates find collaboration between the engineering and biological sciences departments fitting for their research interests and are actively encouraged to do interdisciplinary work.
+Some Brandeis PhD candidates find collaboration between the physics and biological sciences departments fitting for their research interests and are actively encouraged to do interdisciplinary work.
 Other students choose to work exclusively within the physics department.
 The University Bulletin describes the requirements for the PhD in detail.
 You will be required to teach undergraduates for at least two semesters during the course of your studies.

 Careers and Alumni